The Monstrosity Matchups

 1. Sam Cassell = Earworm Parasitoid Wasp

-You’ve heard of those insects that crawl into your ear canal and lay eggs directly into your cerebellum?
-Cool.
-Now imagine they shoot 89% in the clutch and trash-talk you in a voice that sounds like a fax machine drowning.
+You’ve heard of those insects that crawl into your ear canal and lay eggs directly in your cerebellum?
+Yeah.
+Now imagine they shoot 89% in the clutch and trash-talk you in a voice that sounds like the mutated lovechild of Louis Armstrong and RFK Jr. Cassell’s game was unshakable.
+His face?
+Space Jam villain rendered on a Dreamcast.
+His shot?
+Pure silk.

 2. Draymond Green = Hairy Frog